 By comparison, a poor experience drives action.
 Motivation to share their experience, saving others from being wronged as they have been wronged.
 Totally understandable.

-Because of this, you have an opportunity.
-Prompt all of your customers to provide feedback and more happy customers will get in the mix.
+Because of this, your business has an opportunity.
+Ask and you shall receive.
+Prompt all of your customers to provide feedback and more happy customers will get into the mix.

 The Tactic: